-The Expat’s Survival Guide 1
+The Expat’s Survival Guide:

-Go From Expatriate to Compatriot
+How to Transition Abroad From Expatriate to Compatriot

 You made the cut, passed all the interviews and landed the expat assignment of your dreams.
 Your bags are packed and everywhere you turn you hear, “Do you know how many people would die for that job?”